atoomer/GithubTool/README.md

-# Microsoft GUI for GitHub
+# GitHub Tool
-## About this GUI
+## About
-This GitHub GUI application is a tool to help its user create a GitHub repository without using their command line.
+This GitHub application is a tool to help its user create a GitHub repository without using their command line.
 To do this, the application uses [GitSubprocessClient](https://github.com/CSC109/GitSubprocessClient) and [GitHubApiClient](https://github.com/CSC109/GitHubApiClient).
-Java Swing is used for the GUI of the application.

 ## How to Use